theobald-software/kb.theobald-software.github.io/content/_yunio/transaction-pa40.md

 ---

 This article shows how to use the integration type *Transaction* with transaction PA40 in yunIO.<br>
-The following example application uses the transaction PA40 to to define the personnel actions in SAP.
+The following example application uses the transaction PA40 to define personnel actions in SAP.

 ### Prerequisites